okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app/configure-packages/index.md

 * **Client Secret** - Find it on the application's **General** tab.
 * **Okta Domain** - Find it on the Developer Console dashboard in the upper-right corner as the **Org URL**.

-You can configure the properties of your application with configuration files, environment variables, or other framework specific technique.
+You can configure the properties of your application with configuration files, environment variables, or other framework specific techniques.

 <StackSelector snippet="configmid"/>